 2. There are two types available

-Levonelle and ellaOne are the two types of the morning after pill available.
+Levonelle and ellaOne are the two types of pill available.
 Both work to prevent pregnancy by stopping or delaying ovulation, but they are different in some ways.
 For instance, Levonelle contains levonorgestrel – an artificial version of the natural hormone progesterone which affects your ability to ovulate.
 On the other hand, ellaOne contains ulipristal acetate.
 This is designed to stop progesterone from working as it would normally to prevent pregnancy by affecting ovulation.

 3. It’s more effective the sooner it is taken